XavierDedenbach/blog-accelerator-agent/README.md

 ## Development Status

+### Dev - 2025-05-05
+- ✅ Implemented enhanced readiness score calculation with improved grading criteria
+- ✅ Reduced base score from 50 to 30 points for more accurate assessment
+- ✅ Added quality gates requiring minimum 30% in all categories for B grade
+- ✅ Implemented automatic C grade (or lower) for missing visual assets or limited systemic thinking
+- ✅ Added specialized evaluators for solution nuance and audience benefit clarity
+- ✅ Enhanced feedback with detailed improvement recommendations for each category
+- ✅ Updated tests to validate the new scoring algorithm
+- ✅ Fixed grading scale to ensure A grades are reserved for truly exceptional content

 ### Dev - 2025-05-04
 - ✅ Completed Task 4: Researcher Agent Integration Improvements with all tests passing
 - ✅ Fixed indentation and syntax errors in the process_blog method